Straight Between the Sheets

 Give them a few days to process their thoughts.
-We’ve all been there so be understanding, and before you know it they’re back and wanting more.
+We’ve all been there, so be understanding, and before you know it, they’re back and wanting more.

 Imagine now a few weeks have passed.
 The two of you have played around a bit and the kind of relationship you may have can be classified as companionship.
 Do not mix this with the title of relationship.
-There is a very fine line, one that straight men don’t like to cross because we all know men’s greatest struggle is to commit, especially in regards to titles.
+There is a very fine line, one that straight men don’t like to cross because we all know men’s greatest struggle is to commit, especially in regard to titles.

-You will find he will love coming along gay clubbing as your straight mate, and when you’re back in your room cuddling and no-one is watching, well, use your imagination.
-When the week starts he’s back to his straight life of sports training and putting on the bloke bravado until your next encounter.
+You will find he will love coming along gay clubbing as your straight mate, and when you’re back in your room cuddling and no one is watching, well, use your imagination.
+When the week starts, he’s back to his straight life of sports training and putting on the bloke bravado until your next encounter.

 Now if you can handle him taking pieces but not the whole cake, what you can have is something quite satisfying.
 That’s why, if this is the case, you must always observe Rule four.

 Never fall in love with a straight man.

 When the heart gets involved, it can go quite pear-shaped.
 If you find you are falling in love and the two of you can talk about it, do it and hopefully you guys can come to an understanding.
 Trust me, this can work.
 Follow the above rules, and the two of you can interact quite healthily until some defining event takes place, such as he starts dating a girl.
 This can easily be dealt with also.